imrjat/laravel-starter-kit/README.md

-# Laravel Starter Kit By Rahul Jat (based on Laravel 9.x)
+# Laravel 9.x - Multi Authentication API with Example
-**Laravel Starter** is a Laravel 8.x based simple starter project with roles and permissions and CRUD generator.
-It can be used to build all type of applications.
-Most of the commonly needed features like Authentication, Application Backend, Logviewer are available here.
-It is modular, so you can use this project as a base and build your own modules.
-You can use the same module in any of the `Laravel Starter` based projects.
-New features and functionalities are being added on a regular basis.
+**A Laravel 9.x with Bootstrap 4.x project.** In this Starter Kit, I would like share with you build a multiple guards authentication api in laravel 9.
+I have create multiple authentication api in laravel 9.
+This project will give you multiple authentication guard drivers (including API) in laravel 9. how to setup multi-auth for laravel 9 apis..

 Please let me know your feedback and comments.

-**Laravel 9.x requires a minimum PHP version of 8.0.** for more information visit -  https://laravel.com/docs/9.x/releases
+**Laravel 9.x requires a minimum PHP version of 8.1.** for more information visit -  https://laravel.com/docs/9.x/releases

 # Reporting a Vulnerability
 If you discover any security related issues, please send an e-mail to Rahul Jat via imrjat@gmail.com instead of using the issue tracker.